$26 - $49

-The cheapest time to hire a car in Kuala Lumpur is in June.
-The price is 14% lower than the rest of the year at just 29 AUD per day.
-The most expensive month is December.
-If you are looking for a specific car type, consider hiring an economy car in June.
+The cheapest time to hire a car in Kuala Lumpur is in November.
+The price is 18% lower than the rest of the year at just AUD 28 per day.
+The most expensive month is September.
+If you are looking for a specific car type, consider hiring an economy car in November.
+If you need more room for your family, larger vehicles with 6+ seats are typically cheapest in March.
 The price of a car hire in Kuala Lumpur can vary based on a number of factors including supply, popularity of the vehicle, and how far out you book your rental car.

 |Most locations||Nescorp Transport||Nescorp Transport gives you high quality and luxurious models in one of their 9 locations|